nrv-framework/NRV/docs/tutorials/5_first_optimization.rst

 With :math:`I_{s_1}` and :math:`t_{s_1}` the amplitude and time of the first point and :math:`I_{s_2}` and :math:`t_{s_2}` those of the second.

-As in the first optimization, the stimulus generation from input vector is handled by the :doc:`context_modifier <../usersguide/optimization#context-modifier>`.
+As in the first optimization, the stimulus generation from input vector is handled by the `context_modifier <../usersguide/optimization.html#context-modifier>`_.
 So let's define a new one which will fit our purpose.
 This can be done using another built-in class in NRV: :meth:`~nrv.optim.optim_utils.biphasic_stimulus_CM`.
 To fit with our problem the following parameters are set

 ..
 GENERATED FROM PYTHON SOURCE LINES 326-341